+The European

+Association of

+Geoscientists and

+Engineers (EAGE)

+recognizes the necessity

+for high-quality

+training and education

+throughout the

+lifetime of the industry

+professional.
+Indeed, we

+see educational tools as

+a key deliverable to our

+membership, especially

-The European Association of Geoscientists and Engineers (EAGE) recognizes the necessity for high-quality training and education throughout the lifetime of the industry professional.
-Indeed, we see educational tools as a key deliverable to our membership, especially relevant in our rapidly changing industry.
-To this end, I would like to introduce the EAGE Short Course Catalogue in which you will find an overview of over ninety short courses, delivered by a range of experienced instructors from industry and academia.
+relevant in our rapidly

+changing industry.
+To this end, I would like to introduce the EAGE Short Course Catalogue in which you will find an overview of over hundred short courses, delivered by a range of experienced instructors from industry and academia.
 We have carefully selected these courses to be multidisciplinary, in keeping with our Association's ethos, and to keep abreast of the latest trends in geoscience and engineering.
-Most of our courses are designed to be easily digested in bites of one to four days in-person or two to five half days online.